-- Provide staff for the PIO and Joint Information Centers (JIC). - Develop and coordinate a Joint Information System. - Work with local, State, regional, and federal jurisdictions. - Gather, prepare, and have Incident Command approve all communications sent to media, jurisdictions, and employees. - Disseminate incident information including:

-- o Incident status

-- Evacuation routes and detours

-- o Traffic conditions
+- Provide staff for the PIO and Joint Information Centers (JIC). - Develop and coordinate a Joint Information System. - Work with local, State, regional, and federal jurisdictions. - Gather, prepare, and have Incident Command approve all communications sent to media, jurisdictions, and employees. - Disseminate incident information including: - Incident status - Evacuation routes and detours - Traffic conditions

-- o Transportation options for those who need assistance

-- o Shelter locations and updates

-- Systems for locating family, friends, and pets.
+- Transportation options for those who need assistance - Shelter locations and updates - Systems for locating family, friends, and pets.

-3.3 Community Partners
+4.3 Community Partners